noi-techpark/odh-docs/source/howto/mobilityanalytics.rst

-In the case of Parking data--and in a few other datasets, the :strong:`+` will be replaced by a green, yellow, or red circle, meaning that there are many, a few or no free parkings in that lot.
+In the case of Parking data--and in a few other datasets, the :strong:`+` will be replaced by a green, yellow, or red circle, meaning that there are many, a few, or no free parkings in that lot.

 For other types of sensors, the :strong:`+` simply disappears.